guillochon/MOSFiT/docs/error.rst

 Kernel
 ======

 The default kernel is chosen specifically to be ammenable to fitting photometric light curves.
-The kernel is constructed as a product of two exponential squared kernels, with the distance factors being the time of observation and the average wavelength of the filter used for the observation:
+The kernel is constructed as a product of two exponential squared kernels, with the distance factors being the time of observation and the average wavelength of the filter used for the observation,

 .. math::